The New Yorker Fiction Forum

 In those days the Majestic was still standing in Kilnalough at the very end of a slim peninsula covered with dead pines leaning here and there at odd angles.
 At that time there were probably yachts there too during the summer since the hotel held a regatta every July.
 These yachts would have been beached on one or other of the sandy crescents that curved out towards the hotel on each side of the peninsula.
 But now both pines and yachts have floated away and one day the high tide may very well meet over the narrowest part of the peninsula, made narrower by erosion.
 As for the regatta, for some reason it was discontinued years ago, before the Spencers took over the management of the place.
 And a few years later still the Majestic itself followed the boats and preceded the pines into oblivion by burning to the ground — but by that time, of course, the place was in such a state of disrepair that it hardly mattered.

 The state of disrepair is obvious to the Major when he arrives.
-He is surprised to find rooms that haven’t been touched in years, rooms where cats are thriving, and eventually, trying to find a suitable room, he has inhabited a good number of the Majestic’s space.
-As he arrives, a bit disoriented, the Major is surprised not to have Angela waiting for him.
+He is surprised to find rooms that haven’t been touched in years, rooms where cats are thriving, and eventually, trying to find a suitable room, he has inhabited a good bit of the Majestic’s space.
+As he arrives, disoriented, the Major is surprised not to have Angela waiting for him.
 He meets her father, her brother Ripon, and many more inhabitants before encountering Angela as she sits taking tea.
 She had written him so many letters, but he is surprised to find she is not at all how she was in the letters or indeed as she was when they first met.
 Not that that meeting had been anything impressive:

 They had kissed behind a screen of leaves and, reaching out to steady himself, he had put his hand down firmly on a cactus, which had rendered many of his parting words insincere.